robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 Note that I've set `default_md` to `sha512` so that modern browsers won't complain about [Weak Signature Algorithms](http://michaelwyres.com/2012/05/chrome-weak-signature-algorithm-solved/).

 Create a CA by creating a root certificate.
-This will create the private key (`private/cakey.pem`) and the public key (`cacert.pem`, a.k.a. the certificate) of the CA. Use the default **localhost** for the common name:
+This will create the private key (`private/cakey.pem`) and the public key (`cacert.pem`, a.k.a. the certificate) of the root CA. Use the default **localhost** for the common name:

 	| root@SL-MBP-RHOWLETT.local:/private/etc/apache2/ssl
 	| => openssl req -new -x509 -extensions v3_ca -keyout private/cakey.pem -out cacert.pem -days 365 -config ./openssl.cnf